South African Road Accident Fund (RAF) FAQ

 If you were injured as a result of a motor vehicle accident on South African roads and the accident wasn’t your fault, you can claim the following from the RAF:

-- loss of present and future income, as a result of injury sustained (whether you’re employed or have your own business)
+• compensation for loss of income as a result of the injuries sustained (whether you’re employed or have your own business)

 You aren’t eligible for RAF cover if you were the driver of the vehicle solely responsible for an accident.